Dynamic66/Out-Voice/README.md

 Textbox: Select a part of the text and click play to read it out.

 Bottom controls:
-- Combo box: Select an installed voice
+- Combo box: Select an installed voice (can be installed over Windows Setting > Language > Preferred languages)
 - Play/Pause button: Play/Pause/Resume Asynchronous reading
 - Stop button: stops Asynchronous reading
 - Volume slider: Change the Volume.
-Cant be changed while reading is already happening
+Cant be changed while reading is in progress
 - Numeric Up Down: Change the reading speed from -10 to 10.
-Cant be changed while reading is already happening
+Cant be changed while reading is in progress

-Planed Features:
-- local AI support for spelling correction and suggestion.